schoolofcities/urban-data-storytelling/index.md

 - Urban data analysis
 - Urban data visualization

+Note that this is a *living textbook* - we will likely be updating and adding new sections to it in the near future.

 ![Framework for data storytelling](assets/uds-framework-diagram.png)

-This is a 'living' textbook - we will likely be updating and adding new sections to it in the near future.

 ## Contributors and citing